j-d-b/kcus.org/README.md

 Client-side routing, in `router.js`.

-Page templates injected into index.html `<section id="main-content"></section>`.
+Page templates injected into `<section id="main-content"></section>` in `index.html`.

 ## Views
-Uses **Handlebars** for repeated staff, project, and home info elements, dramatically shortening fixed html and facilitating addition of new staff or projects with minimal-to-no codebase knowledge.
+Uses **Handlebars** for repeated staff, project, and home info elements, dramatically shortening fixed HTML and facilitating addition of new staff or projects with minimal-to-no codebase knowledge.

 Handlebars files are found in `src/views/` and are generated into html using the JSON data files in `src/data/`.

 To add/change staff or projects, change only the JSON data in `src/data/`, no need to touch any HTML or JS.

 ## Maintenance/Additions
-This site was built to be easily managed by those without knowledge of the codebase, or even web development in general.
+This site was built to be easily managed by those without knowledge of the codebase, or even much web development in general.

 Common actions, such as add/remove/edit a project or staff member requires *only* changing the respective JSON data file.

 Adding to or changing the names of the main navbar pages is a larger development effort.

-**Note:** all anchor elements whose href attribute refers to an internal page must be given class `spa-nav`.
+**Note:** all anchor elements whose `href` attribute refers to an internal page must be given class `spa-nav`.

 Below I'll discuss the workflow for adding new projects or staff.
 From this it should be fairly clear how to perform other similar maintenance actions.